smarter-sh/smarter/docs/source/smarter-resources/smarter-prompt.rst

 .. note::

-  Smarter sessions are distinct from Smarter Chatbots.
-A Smarter Chatbot is a resource that defines the configuration of a chatbot, including its system prompt, plugins, and other settings.
-A Smarter session, on the other hand, is an instance of a conversation with a chatbot, which includes the complete history of messages exchanged during that conversation.
+  Smarter sessions are distinct from Smarter LLMClients.
+A Smarter LLMClient is a resource that defines the configuration of a llm_client, including its system prompt, plugins, and other settings.
+A Smarter session, on the other hand, is an instance of a conversation with a llm_client, which includes the complete history of messages exchanged during that conversation.

   Smarter sessions originate in Smarter Prompt, are passed to the ReactJS component as part of the